 Skip To Content

-From the start of his career, Gary has successfully helped public agencies and Tribal Nations advance water infrastructure and conservation projects through complex legal and regulatory environments.
-He also has a record of success in reaching favorable outcomes in multiparty negotiations to settle water rights disputes.
+Drawing on his background in civil engineering, environmental engineering, and law, Gary guides public agencies and Tribal Nations in advancing water and energy projects through complex legal and regulatory environments.
+Gary also has a record of success in leading multiparty negotiations to settle water rights disputes.

-Before joining BBK, Gary served as a senior executive on the leadership team at the U.S. Department of the Interior.
-In this role, he led the Bureau of Reclamation in multiparty water rights negotiations—in the Colorado River Basin and other basins throughout the west—and in advancing significant water infrastructure projects.
-Gary also advised the Commissioner of Reclamation and Secretary of the Interior on water rights matters.
+Before joining BBK, Gary served on the leadership team at Interior where he led the Bureau of Reclamation in multiparty water rights negotiations—in the Colorado River Basin and other basins throughout the west—and in advancing significant water infrastructure projects.

 Experience